technomancy/leiningen/doc/PLUGINS.md

 the same codebase.
 In some cases it may be easier to simply keep them in separate branches, but sometimes it's better to support both.
 Luckily the strategy of using `:plugins` and adding in `:dependencies` just for calls to `eval-in-project` works fine in Leiningen 1.7.
-You can even get support for profiles using `lein plugin install lein-profiles 0.1.0`, though this support is experimental.

 If you use functions that moved in 2.x, you can try requiring and resolving at runtime rather than compile time and falling back to the